Pin it

 - Cook until translucent

-- Add minced garlic and cook briefly - 3.
-Making the Roux
+- Add minced garlic and cook briefly

 - - Sprinkle flour over vegetables